Dealing with Trauma Training Part 1

 The mixture of theoretical material and practical experience in this course will enable you to trace, carefully measure and discharge traumatic energy in the body and its nervous system.
 You will gain understanding and acquire tools to offer help on a significant level without going deeply into stories and emotional processes.
+Our approach in trauma therapy does not use cathartic or emotional release techniques.
 You will be more relaxed in your work with traumatized people, and your clients will experience a higher level of stress tolerance and resilience.

 The training consists of 2 workshops of 3 days each, with an interval in-between to integrate and try out the new material.
 The trainers will be available during this time by phone or e-mail.

 During the last 40 years fundamentally new views and methods emerged to help people after traumatic experiences.
 Disorders following traumatic events (i.e. post-traumatic stress disorder) and their healing came into public awareness along with the classical issues of psychotherapy.

 When intense events overwhelm our instinctive protective reflexes, we cannot regulate ourselves sufficiently.
 We experience a strong inner strain and physical restrictions; an existential crisis and social problems may occur.
 In order to work with traumatic shock energy we pay direct attention to what happens in the body and nervous system, next to using the traditional cognitive and emotional approaches.

 Via the felt sense we have a bridge to what happens in the nervous system.
 It can be a crucial relief to trace and melt the energy bound in the nervous system in small steps, with the client being in control, in a slow and gentle way.
 Completing the uncomplete physiological processes brings back our natural self-regulation.